 - H&M cannot be regarded as an environmentally friendly clothing brand because their business strategy promotes and works with fast fashion as their business model.

-- H&M uses a conscious fashion strategy because it makes consumers focus away fast fashion.
+- H&M uses a conscious fashion strategy because it takes consumers to focus away on fast-fashion.

 - H&M is doing a lot of good initiatives and commitments within their conscious fashion strategy, which is a step in the right direction.